What is a Contact High?

-Exposure to secondhand cannabis smoke under unventilated conditions produced detectable cannabinoid levels in blood and urine, minor increases in heart rate, mild to moderate self-reported sedative drug effects, and impaired performance on the digit symbol substitution task (DSST).
-One urine specimen tested positive at using a 50 ng/ml cut-off and several specimens were positive at 20 ng/ml.
+Exposure to secondhand cannabis smoke under unventilated conditions produced detectable cannabinoid levels in blood and urine. … One urine specimen tested positive at using a 50 ng/ml cut-off and several specimens were positive at 20 ng/ml.
 Exposure under ventilated conditions resulted in much lower blood cannabinoid levels, and did not produce sedative drug effects, impairments in performance, or positive urine screen results.

 In other words, if you’re not smoking cannabis yourself, it’s way less likely to test positive for THC from secondhand marijuana smoke—and way less likely to experience contact high—if your friends are passing around the joint with the windows open or outdoors.